Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Proofs of Theorem and

 Now we need to see that when $b$ is large, the last integral remains bounded.
-This is achieved by proving that as $t$ tends to infinity, $\sigma(t)$ must tend to the boundary at a certain rate.
-This is analogous to the proof of \cite[Theorem 6.5]{BNT}, itself inspired by \cite{LW}; see also a similar inequality in \cite[Proof of Theorem 1.4, Claim 2]{BZ}.
+We will achieve this by proving that as $t$ tends to infinity, $\sigma(t)$ must tend to the boundary at a certain rate.